Drug Addiction and Poverty: Understanding the Connection

 Drug Addiction and Poverty: Understanding the Economic Conditions

 According to the Centers for Disease Control and Prevention (CDC) between 2004 and 2013, most Americans made less than $49,999 per year.
 During that same period, there was a 50-percent increase in heroin use among males and a 100-percent increase among females.
-The growth in heroin use (109-percent) increased dramatically among those between the ages of 18 and 25-years old.
+The growth in heroin use (109-percent) increased dramatically among those between the ages of 18 and 25-years old and heroin rehab centers are filling up across the country.

 We cannot jump to the conclusion that those in poverty are addicted to drugs at a higher rate than those who are wealthier because of their economic situation.
 However, several studies have concluded people with lower income or those who live in environments that are not conducive to economic growth, are more at risk of falling victims to drug abuse.